va3c/viewer/va3c-viewer-html5/readme.md

 * Content, appearance and behavior that are related are kept together
 	* Every .js files contains all its associated CSS, HTML data - as well as the JavaScript
 	* No need to keep three files open.
 It's all in one file just in front of you
-	* This part of techniques that help you become more accustomed too the DOM
+	* This os part of techniques that help you become more accustomed to the DOM

 ## Road Map